sous-chefs/percona/documentation/resource_percona_mysql_database.md

 # percona\_mysql\_database

-Manage databases and execute SQL queries on them.
+Manage Percona MySQL databases and execute SQL queries on them.
 It works by establishing a control connection to the Percona server using the percona client (be sure it is installed before using this resource).

 ## Actions